Sermon - Ordinary Sunday 19, Year C RCL Resources Index | DBHome |

 Being ready for action

 The theme of readiness and being equipped for action was a common theme in the life of the early Christians.
 They were constantly being reminded by the own experience of a hostile world to be on the alert, and ready for action like a soldier.
-As Paul wrote to Ephesians:
+As Paul wrote to the Ephesians:

 Though different from soldiers in a worldly battle, they shared with them qualities of readiness and discipline.
 From Peter we have:

 In this state of readiness, they hoped to be ready when the Lord appeared, for they were expecting him to come again and finally establish the Kingdom in which he would be the ruler, and they would share with him in the glory of God.
 At first they thought that might happen very soon, and the apostles had to counsel them to be patient; later they remembered other parts of the teaching of Jesus in which he spoke as if the Kingdom had already come, and we will look more closely at those parts of his teaching another time.
-In any case they knew that if it was in their midst it was hidden and yet to be revealed.
+In any case they knew that if the Kingdom was in their midst it was hidden and yet to be revealed.
 But, however it was to appear, there is no doubt that Jesus urged his disciples to be ready for action.

 The great reward for being ready